 Night Watch (one of five separate attractions at Eastern State Penitentiary's Terror Behind the Walls) is the world's first Halloween haunted attraction that visitors explore with flashlights -the ultimate Halloween experience!

-Terror Behind the Walls has grown from a single-night event in 1991 to a 29-night event with shows selling out far in advance during Halloween.
-Nearly half of the visitors who attended the event in 2010 traveled to Philadelphia for the event, coming from as far as California, China and the United Kingdom, making this event a national and international destination for thrill-seekers and Halloween lovers.
+Terror Behind the Walls has grown from a single-night event in 1991 to a 31-night event with shows selling out far in advance.
+More than half of the visitors who attended in 2013 traveled to Philadelphia for the event, with tickets sold to visitors in 50 states and 26 foreign countries, making Terror Behind the Walls a national and international destination for thrill-seekers and Halloween lovers.

 Photographer: Jeff Fusco